 There are many ways you can get around Waco, but there are none quite like what you’ll get with Waco Pedal Tours.
-Climb aboard the 12-seat pedal bike and get in some leg work as you tour the town’s coolest spots.
-Opt for the Daytime Bar Crawl Tour to get in some day drinking as you visit three local bars in the downtown area.
-The Happy Hour Tour, on the other hand, offers an easygoing jaunt ideal for hanging out with friends and family.
-To get a taste of Waco’s nightlife, go for the Late Night Bar Crawl Tour that takes you to local watering holes, a restaurant, and famous landmarks.
+Climb aboard the 162-seat pedal bike party bus and get in some leg work as you tour the town’s coolest spots.
+Opt for the Public Tour at 3, 6, or 9 o'clock p.m. and you'll enjoy 3-4 stops along the way at local bars and boutiques.
+Private and custom tours are also offered.
 All tours are BYOB, so load up a cooler and pedal your way to an awesome afternoon or evening out in Waco.

 When you want to work up a sweat, tie on your running shoes and head to the Waco Riverwalk.
 Starting in Cameron Park, the Riverwalk follows the bank of the Brazos River three miles down to Baylor Ballpark.
 Jog just steps away from the river and take in photo-worthy views of the iconic Waco Suspension Bridge and McLane Stadium as you pass through Indian Springs Park and by the Texas Ranger Hall of Fame and Museum.
 For some additional mileage, cross over the Waco Suspension Bridge and follow the trail north until you reach the bridge at Herring Ave, or head toward McLane Stadium, where the Riverwalk extends over the river itself.

 Is biking more your thing?
-Bring your own or rent one from Bicycle World or Bear Mountain.
+Bring your own or rent one from Bicycle World, Bear Mountain or OTB Cyclery.
 If you’ve got a mountain bike, you can also take in the trails of Cameron Park along the river.

 With so much to see, you might just get distracted.
 Don’t worry; there are plenty of helpful signs along the route.
 Just follow the river to stay on track.